Projectsniper82/sniperlab/next-sniper/README.md

 commit your chosen password to source control.

 If an incorrect password is entered when loading wallets, the UI will now show an explicit error message instead of loading empty wallets.
+The cached password is cleared so the next load attempt will prompt you again.

 ## Strategy Context